-Interesting trend in Karnataka, same party leading in assembly, Centre for the first time in 2 decades
+Interesting trend in Karnataka, same party leading in assembly, Centre for first time in 2 decades

-Interesting trend in Karnataka, same party leading in assembly, Centre for the first time in 2 decad

 Bengaluru, May 23: Karnataka seems to be defying a trend.
 For around two decades, the party which emerged as the single largest party in Karnataka in the assembly elections, has not been able form government at the Centre.